vincentMunywoki/intasend-payment/README.md

  ## Create an account in sandbox intasend
- copy your publishable API key. open intasend documentation and navigate to online payment section.
+ Navigate to the intergration part and copy your publishable API key. open intasend documentation and navigate to ACCEPT PAYMENT section. and select Payment Button Element follow he following steps to setup.\